-When Selectman Chair Tracy Watson asked if there was public comment from the very small audience at Monday night's Board of Selectmen meeting, the board got an ear full.
+When Selectman Chair Tracy Watson asked if there was public comment from the very small audience at Monday night's meeting, the board got an ear full.

 "I had leaks in my roof, three that I knew about," Larry Allen said.
 "Apparently all the roofers are busy these days.
 I contacted four different roofers, they were all busy.
 One could come down, made a bid, but couldn’t get to it until next year.
 I made the decision to work with Castricone.
 This was my decision."

-Castricone is charged with possession of child pornography.
-He was arrested in February after a student reported seeing him in the girls' locker room and police reportedly found a stash of child pornography in his home.
+Castricone is He was arrested in February after a student reported seeing him in the girls' locker room and police reportedly found a stash of child pornography in his home.
 He is currently out on bail awaiting trial.